hahaharry10/Practice_C/inlineIncrement/README.md

 can be modified once and any other accesses to that variable must be for the purpose of evaluating that expression.

+Some sources seem to describe pre-increment as inducing a sequence point, but in the C89 standard, it explicitly states `i = ++i + 1` as undefined.

 Sources:
 - The C89 Draft, [port70](https://port70.net/~nsz/c/c89/c89-draft.html)